The Pros and Cons of Cloth Diapers

 3. They’re Great for the Environment

-One of the biggest takeaways to consider when choosing to use cloth diapers is how great they are for the environment.
+One of the biggest takeaways from using cloth diapers is how great they are for the environment.
 Fortunately, cloth diapers use about 20 times fewer materials than disposables when manufacturing them.
-Plus, an estimated 20 BILLION disposable diapers are taken to landfills each year, introducing pathogens into the environment (such as drinking water).
+Plus, an estimated 20 billion disposable diapers are taken to landfills each year, introducing pathogens into the environment (such as drinking water).
 Yuck!

 4. Many Cloth Diapers Come In Adorable Patterns, Sizes, and Materials

 If you thought Honest diapers were the only diapers that came in adorable patterns, don’t check cloth diapers entirely off your list yet!
-Cloth diapers come in a HUGE variety of designs, sizes, and materials, making it easy to find the absolute best comfortable fit for your little one.
+Cloth diapers come in a HUGE variety of designs, sizes, and materials, making it easy to find the best fit for your little one.
 For example, if you love animals, this reusable forest animal diaper set might be what you’re looking for!
-If vibrant colors are your jam, this adorable, vibrant fruit patterned set is perfect!
+If vibrant colors are your jam, this adorable, vibrant fruit-patterned set is perfect!

 5. Reusable Diapers Can Promote Potty Training (For Some Children)